 - an online survey and dashboard

-- a facilitation guide for trainers on how to implement the LEAD model (available June 2019)
+- a facilitation guide for trainers on how to implement the LEAD model (currently under development)

-- training content for supervisors, managers and workers (available June 2019)
+- training content for supervisors, managers and workers (currently under development)

 To ensure successful implementation of each of the phases there are key steps that should be undertaken.
 These include:

 Phase 1: Preparing to improve your safety culture

 - Have a clear purpose for running the survey, this will make it easier to influence others and gain support for the project.